CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences: Introduction

+\mypara{CASSOCK} To address the aforementioned limitations of existing SSBAs, we propose a new class of viable \underline{C}over and poisoned s\underline{A}mple ba\underline{S}ed \underline{SO}urce-spe\underline{C}ific bac\underline{K}doors), i.e., \name\footnote{\name refers to a full-length garment of a single color worn by certain people (e.g., Christian clergy, members of church choirs, etc) in a church.
+Here we use it to imply the source-specific characteristic as it is usually worn by certain people.}.
+Our key insight is that a delicate trigger design is critical to a viable source-specific attack, which has been overlooked by existing SSBAs.
+More specifically, we focus on trigger transparency and content when designing a trigger.

+First, existing SSBAs apply the same patch trigger style to both poisoned and cover samples, thus they cannot achieve desired trigger effects for source and non-source classes separately.
+We observe that a patch trigger with different transparency can achieve different backdoor effects.
+During the model-training phase, we respectively embed high-transparency patch triggers into samples of source classes, and low-transparency patch triggers into samples of non-source classes when constructing poisoned data and cover data, respectively.
+In the model-inference phase, we stamp opaque triggers onto samples from source classes to significantly improve the attack performance: higher ASR as the source-class trigger samples are sensitive to the opaque triggers, and lower FPR as the non-source-class trigger samples present a low sensitivity.
+We call such a trigger-transparency-based attack as \trans.

+Second, we observe that features of a patch trigger are out of the normal feature distribution of a dataset, which has been leveraged by the SOTA defenses for trigger inspection.
+With this observation, we extract salient features (or content) of samples from an attacker-targeted class to generate a trigger, rendering an entanglement of trigger features and normal features from the targeted class.
+We coin such trigger-content-based SSBA design as \content.
+As \content makes trigger features reside within the normal feature distribution, it becomes stealthier in bypassing the SOTA defenses.

+Last, \trans and \content are not only orthogonal but also complementary to each other.
+As such, we combine them and generate a more viable attack, called \complementary, which inherits both advantages of superior attack performance from \trans and bypassing the SOTA defenses from \content.

-\mypara{Our Key Insight} To circumvent the limitations of existing SSBAs in term of efficiency (relatively low ASR and high FPR) and effectiveness (being detected by specific defences targeting SSBAs), we enhance SSBAs building upon the key insight of SSBAs, being to construct cover data and poisoned data, which both rely on the trigger.
-Existing SSBAs do not delicately consider how to craft these data.
-In contrast, we have two observations to craft both data from the trigger style and content, respectively.
+\eat{ To address the aforementioned limitations of existing SSBAs in terms of attack performance (relatively low ASR and high FPR) and stealthiness (detected by specific defenses targeting SSBAs), we enhance SSBAs building upon the key insight of SSBAs, being to construct cover data and poisoned data, which both rely on the trigger. \textit{Existing SSBAs do not delicately consider how to craft these data}. we have two observations to craft both data from the trigger style and content, respectively.